U.N. carbon market talks to drag beyond COP27 as deals elusive

 COP27: Regulators plan closer scrutiny of carbon markets

-(Reporting by Shadia Nasralla and Kate Abnett; Additional reporting by Valerie Volcovici and Jake Spring; Editing by Lisa Shumaker)
+(Reporting by Shadia Nasralla and Kate Abnett; Additional reporting by Valerie Volcovici and Jake Spring; Editing by Lisa Shumaker, Simon Jessop and Barbara Lewis)

 ((Shadia.Nasralla@thomsonreuters.com; Reuters Messaging: Reuters Messaging: shadia.nasralla.reuters.com@reuters.net))